SuperSaiyajinStackZ/LeafEdit-Pattern-Editor/README.md

 # LeafEdit-Pattern-Editor
 This is LeafEdit's Pattern Editor as a separate app as well!

-NOTE: This is not a save editor, for a save editor, please use [LeafEdit](https://github.com/Universal-Team/LeafEdit) instead.
+NOTE: This tool can _only_ edit pattern.
+For a more featured Save Editor please use [LeafEdit](https://github.com/Universal-Team/LeafEdit) instead.

 ## Current Features